OpenDgraph/Weasel/README.md

 This project is inspired by join-monster.
 And it uses the Graphql's AST Object to do it's "magic".

+# Before you try out.

+This code is extremely embryonic and simple.
+Mutations are not yet supported.
+Just queries.
+There is a lot of work to do yet.

 # Usage

 ```JS